HCDE 590–591 Capstone · MindOS

 The Design Space

-Intervene at the exact moment of behaviour.
+Intervene at the exact moment of behavior.
 Redirect, don't block.
 Give users control.
 This is the JITAI (Just-In-Time) Adaptive Intervention framework in practice.

 Theoretical Foundations